 The Washoe Club is a historic saloon with a seriously haunted past… and present.
 This towering brick building lies in the heart of Virginia City’s bustling C Street, and is believed to be one of the most haunted locations in the West.
-Best yet, of all the places in Virginia City said to have had paranormal activity (trust us, there are a LOT), the Washoe Club easily takes the gold.
-The property has been repeatedly featured on ghost-hunting television shows, most specifically, Travel Channel’s Ghost Adventures, and SyFy’s Ghost Hunters.
+Of all the places in Virginia City said to have had paranormal activity (trust us, there are a lot), the Washoe Club in Virginia City easily takes the gold.
+The property has been repeatedly featured on ghost-hunting television shows, like the Travel Channel’s Ghost Adventures and A&E’s Ghost Hunters.
 A legitimately creepy crypt and museum dedicated to the mystery of the building lends serious credibility to the ghostly claims connected to the property.

 Whether you’re coming for a daily ghost tour, an overnight paranormal investigation, or a cold one at the historic bar counter, drinks flow just as easily.
 If you hang around long enough, you might just catch a good ghost story.

-Part of the largest historic district in the state of Nevada, it should come as no surprise that the Washoe Club is home of Virginia City’s oldest saloon!
-The timing wasn’t its forte, however.
+Part of the largest historic district in the state of Nevada, the Washoe Club is home to Virginia City’s oldest saloon.
+Timing was never its forte, however.
 The Washoe Club originally opened for business just four months before the Great Fire that destroyed most of town.
-The Saloon was rebuilt and opened a second time later in 1876, and aside from being a bar, the Washoe Club was designed to be the meeting grounds for the Virginia City elite.
-By the mid 1870s, Virginia City was booming in a way that’s hard to grasp in modern times; the Comstock was pumping out millions of dollars in profitable, high grade silver, and the upper crust of the American West had set their sights on Virginia City.
-The most skilled miners, famous prostitutes and gunslingers, writers, performers and businessmen flocked to the Comstock, hoping to get in on the action.
+The Saloon was rebuilt and opened a second time later in 1876.
+And aside from being a bar, the Washoe Club was designed to be the meeting grounds for the Virginia City elite.
+By the mid 1870s, Virginia City was booming, and the most skilled miners, famous prostitutes, gunslingers, writers, performers and businessmen flocked to the Comstock Lode, hoping to get in on the action.

-Of course the richest of the rich wanted a place to meet, and formed the Old Washoe Club… otherwise known as the Millionaires Club.
-The Club’s exclusive quarters was on the second floor, above the Crystal Bar, and housed luxuries only imagined by the rest of the American West: the finest library east of San Francisco, a lavish billiard room, a parlor adorned with Italian marble and bronze statuettes, a wine room made from carved black walnut sideboard, and even a reading room in the shape of a grand piano.
-This elite social club met regularly, but in order to get in you had to meet one small criteria: you had to be a millionaire.
-The Club’s membership roster included people famous from the Comstock like John Mackay, and other nationally significant members like Ulysses S. Grant, actor Edwin Booth, and railroad magnate Darius Ogden Mills.
+The town’s wealthiest denizens wanted a place to meet, and formed the Old Washoe Club, otherwise known as the Millionaires Club.
+The exclusive quarters was on the second floor, above the Crystal Bar, and housed luxuries only imagined by the rest of the American West: the finest library east of San Francisco, a lavish billiard room, a parlor adorned with Italian marble and bronze statuettes, a wine room made from carved black walnut sideboard, and even a reading room in the shape of a grand piano.
+This elite social club met regularly, but in order to get in you had to meet one small criteria: be a millionaire.
+The Club’s membership roster included people like John Mackay, and other nationally significant members like Ulysses S. Grant, actor Edwin Booth, and railroad magnate Darius Ogden Mills.

-The Saloon on the bottom level of The Washoe Club continued to operate long after the Club had come to a demise, though the second and third floors sat empty for decades.
+The Saloon on the bottom level of The Washoe Club continued to operate long after the Club shuttered, though the second and third floors sat empty for decades.
 Lavish amenities were stripped over time, specifically in relation to a renovation gone wrong in the 1980s.
-Though the use of the second and third stories haven’t been in use for more than 100 years, that isn’t stopping the ghosts.
-Paranormal investigators from all over the globe are drawn to The Washoe Club, reporting this is the most haunted place in Virginia City, if not the entire state.
+Though the second and third stories haven’t been in use for more than 100 years, that isn’t stopping the ghosts.

-Visitors can partake in hourly Ghost Tours, or if bravery is a particular strong point, spend the night in the Old Washoe Club for an Overnight Investigation.
+You don’t have to be part of the Ghost Adventures crew to partake in hourly Ghost Tours, or if bravery is a particular strong point, spend the night in the Old Washoe Club for an overnight investigation.
 Here, groups will be locked down for the evening with access to all three floors of the Washoe Club, including The Crypt and Spiral Staircase: the longest freestanding spiral staircase ever built, which is said to be haunted by a resident spirit named Lena.

-The Washoe Club & Haunted Museum are open year round, seven days a week.
-Guided tours run every day from 11:00 p.m. to 5:00 p.m, typically starting every hour on the hour, and includes all three floors of the Washoe Club.
+The Washoe Club Museum & Saloon are open year round, seven days a week.
+Guided tours run every day from 11:00 AM to 5:00 PM, typically starting every hour on the hour, and includes all three floors of the Washoe Club.
 As Virginia City’s most haunted destination, please note that hourly Ghost Tours tend to fill up quickly, so be sure to call ahead to make certain your spot is reserved.
-Secure your tour at the Washoe Club itself, or the Virginia City Visitors Center, where you can also get your hands on a Comstock Adventure Pass that includes a variety of attractions in Virginia City.